who am i

 Read more about the photographic services I offer.
 In addition, my existing photos are available for licensing.

 My images have been published in numerous publications.
 Newspapers, magazines, brochures, books, travel guides and calendars.
-As well as used on websites and in advertising.
+They’ve been used on hundreds of websites and in advertising.

 I am currently represented by 4 picture libraries.